threedking/Cheetah/README.md

 This project is inspired by: "Tom Clancy's Splinter Cell", "Hitman", "Mark of the Ninja", "Tenchu".

-Special thanks to Martin Walsh

-Objective - is to reach final location in the level that marked green color Sneak past all enemies like a ghost or stealthily kill everyone on your way like a cheetah You have a gun, but you can't kill enemies with it.
+Objective - is to reach final location in the level that marked green color Sneak past all enemies like a ghost or stealthily kill everyone on your way like a ~~panther~~ cheetah You have a gun, but you can't kill enemies with it.
 You can only use the gun to destroy lamps that help enemies spot you.
-In addition to lamps, enemies have personal flashlights, so try to avoid coming face to face with enemies as they will easily defeat you in direct confrontation
+In addition to lamps, enemies have personal flashlights, so try to avoid coming face to face with enemies as they will easily defeat you in direct confrontation.

 Light sources such as lamps and enemy flashlights increase your illumination level.
 The amount of illumination depends on how close you are to the light source and how close you are to the direct direction of the light source.